NicholasSeward/JitScript/README.md

   - **Left (`<`):** `[len(rows[0])-1, len(rows)//2]`
   - **Up (`^`):** `[len(rows[0])//2, len(rows)-1]`
 ```
-# The entrances are labelled below.
+# The entrances are labeled below.
 In practice, no need for an movement charcter at the entrance.
 +----v----+
 |         |
 >         <